 COMMUNICATION WITH PARENTS

-We communicate with parents an carers in various ways, for example through our newsletters, questionnaires, social events, parent workshops e.g. how to help your child read, stay and play, family activities within the curriculum e.g. Science week and Book week.
+We communicate with parents and carers in various ways, for example through our newsletters, Class Dojo (a communication platform and rewards system), questionnaires, social events and parent workshops e.g. how to help your child read, stay and play, family activities within the curriculum e.g. Science week and Book week.

 Autumn Term :